 Once you've answered the question of "Who are the internet providers for my address?" you'll want to try to get the best price you can on the service you need.
 Here are some ways to watch your wallet while you're investigating internet providers by address.

 The Mysterious Growing Internet Bill

 You may be tempted to sign up for the first promotional offer you see, but don't forget to read the fine print.
 Oftentimes the lowest introductory rate ends up costing you the most in the end.
 Once your promotional period ends, you may suffer from an unpleasant case of sticker shock.
 A $40 per month bill can jump to $60 or more, literally overnight.
 Be sure you know the retail price of your internet plan before signing up, and call your provider before that introductory period expires so you can negotiate a new deal.

 Going with cable internet affords you the opportunity to combine services.
-Cable and internet bundles can save you a considerable amount of money each month.
+Cable and internet bundles, like these here, can save you a considerable amount of money each month.
 Whether you want internet and television, phone and internet, or all three services, you can get a discount for purchasing all of them from the same company.
 Find your internet provider by address and then review their packages.
 If you don't see one you like, you can call and request that they build a custom bundle for you.